 - analyze and assess the activities of natural persons in China or

 - for other purposes provided by laws and regulations.

-Similar to the GDPR, the PIPL also clarifies the legal bases for processing personal information, lays down the obligations and responsibilities imposed on processors; and imposes stringent requirements on data localization, safeguarding the interest of China in the case of cross-border transfer of personal information.
-Additionally, the China legislation requires foreign processors to set up a specific department or designate a representative within China to be responsible for handling matters relevant to data protection (art.53).
+Like the GDPR, the PIPL clarifies the legal bases for processing personal information, lays down the obligations and responsibilities imposed on processors, and imposes stringent requirements on data localization, safeguarding China’s interest in the cross-border transfer of personal information.
+Additionally, China legislation requires foreign processors to set up a specific department or designate a representative within China to be responsible for handling matters relevant to data protection (art.53).

 At the end of September, Beijing explains what China’s new data protection law really means by explaining several terms:

-“Important” data has been defined as having potential to harm national security if it falls into the wrong hands or cause major production problems across multiple industries within China.
+“Important” data has been defined as potentially harming national security if it falls into the wrong hands or causes major production problems across multiple industries within China.
 Machine translation of the document suggests the definition of “important” also covers AI technology.
 IChina’s polar, deep sea, and space exploration programs.

-“Core” data covers all of the above, but loss of such material would be less disruptive to Chinese security and industry than for the loss of “Important” data.
+“Core” data covers all of the above.
+Still, such material would be less disruptive to Chinese security and industry than losing “Important” data.

-This complementary document requires Chinese organisations to self-assess their data and decide what belongs in each bucket, then apply lifecycle management to ensure their classification efforts are up to date.
+This complimentary document requires Chinese organisations to self-assess their data and decide what belongs in each bucket, then apply lifecycle management to ensure their classification efforts are current.
 Annual reviews will help things along.